The Shrine is one of the most popular spots in Kamakura. The City of Kamakura

 On second thought, I realized that most visitors are washing their money just for fun or on a whim.
 Obviously, they do not believe washing money will make them rich.
 Some say, "Wash money with sacred water and spend it clean."
 It's money laundering in Japanese fashion.
 Oddly enough, two-thirds of those who visit here are women, according to a survey conducted by a magazine publisher.
 Dose it mean that women are greedier than men?

 On the other hand, there are a handful of devout worshipers, mostly merchants, who deeply revere the Shrine and wash bundles of 10,000-yen bills.
 (As noted above, zeni means coins, not paper money.)
 In fact, hundreds of torii gate appearing near the entrance of the Shrine were donated by those merchants who believe their wealth was brought by virtue of the power of Ugafuku here.
 Those merchants come visit here every month on the Day of Serpent by all means to attend the rituals held by the Shrine.
 Police warns car-drivers not to drive into the neighborhood on weekends, the Serpent Days in particular.
-Most crowded is the first Serpent Day of the year, which usually falls on an early February day and Benten Festival takes place.
+Most crowded is the First Serpent Day of the year, which usually falls on an early February day and Benten Festival takes place.
 (Benten is also called Benzaiten.)
+For further details on Sepent Day, see Eto of Kamakura Termonology.

 Today, Kamakura Station sells tickets by vending machines.
 A couple of decades ago when tickets were sold by hands, wet notes were often plastered on the window glasses of the Station office.
 Those were money washed at the Shrine and visitors bought tickets with the wet money.
 Today's tickets are sold by high-tech vending machines, which do not accept wet ones.